Addressing Supply Chain Labor Shortages Through Labor On Demand

 For us in supply chain, finding the right labor is even tougher.
-Few in the younger generations want to work full-time in a warehouse – and many do not want to work full time at all.
+Few in the younger generations want to work full-time in a warehouse.
+And many do not want to work full time at all.

 During the pandemic, some discovered that they liked having one parent at home to take care of the children and handle daily household duties.
 Unfortunately, that required the other parent to get a second part-time or flexible job to maintain household finances.